 The fishing season was over on February 15th.
 We took off all leads and floats and washed the nets, hung them on racks built on the ice, and left them for one man to pick up and pack away.
 He would also be responsible to cut wood to have ready for the next fall.

 That was my last trip to Dore Lake as a fisherman.
 We settled in Big River where we lived for more than forty years.
 I worked for Waite's Fisheries for almost twenty years.
 I returned to Dore Lake for five years to operate the filleting plant.

 Chris and Lillian Wopnford.

 Mr and Mrs Peter Fraser, by Kenneth Fraser.

 The Fraser family came to Big River in the spring of 1913 from Ontario.
-Mt and Mrs. Fraser had four children: Milton, Harold, Kenneth, and Gordon.
-Mr. Fraser was a millright for the Ladder Lake Lumber Company, which was owned by The Winton Brothers, from the United States.
+Mt and Mrs Fraser had four children: Milton, Harold, Kenneth, and Gordon.
+Mr Fraser was a millwright for the Ladder Lake Lumber Company, which was owned by The Winton Brothers, from the United States.
 He worked at this job until 1920.
 Peter then moved to a homestead at the south end of Ladder Lake.
 They later moved to Rabbit Hill, where they operated a stopping place for the freight swings.
-The Fraser brothers, had a fish camp at Whelan's Point and fished on Dore Lake for a number of years.
+The Fraser brothers had a fish camp at Whelan's Point and fished on Dore Lake for several years.
 They sold their fishing outfit to John Swanson.

 Peter Fraser, age 72, 1940.